Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

-Pasquale Greco, a 2008 cinema and digital arts graduate, will have his short documentary, The Other Dave, presented as part of a collection of short documentaries that will screen at the Cannes Film Festival on Friday, May 18.
+Pasquale Greco, a 2008 cinema arts graduate, will have his short documentary, The Other Dave, presented as part of a collection of short documentaries that will screen at the Cannes Film Festival on Friday, May 18.

 Playhouse Jr. Offers a World of Opportunity for COPA Students

 Beginning this May, Playhouse Jr. kicks off its 63rd season of high quality theatre for young people and families.